publishpress/PublishPress-Checklists/readme.txt

 * Recommended
 * Required

-If you choose the â€œRequiredâ€ option, it will be impossible to publish without completing the task.
+If you choose the “Required” option, it will be impossible to publish without completing the task.

 ## OpenAI Checklist Requirements